swisspost/vertx-cluster-watchdog/README.md

 Restrictions
 ------------

-* There can be only one vertx-cluster-watchdog verticle instance per vertx instance, the watchdog is relying onto the fact that one broadcast message is received by one cluster member
+* There can only be one vertx-cluster-watchdog verticle instance per vertx instance, the watchdog is relying onto the fact that one broadcast message is received by one cluster member

 Configuration
 -------------

     {
-        "port": 7878              // Port we listen to.
+        "port": 7878              // Port we serve http.
 Defaults to 7878.
         "intervalInSec": 0,       // In which interval the watchdog will be run.
 Defaults to 0, which lets the watchdog only run once after deployment.
-        "clusterMembers": -1,     // The amount of the cluster members, defaults to -1, which lets the mod figure out itself the amount of cluster members
+        "clusterMembers": -1,     // The amount of the cluster members, defaults to -1, which lets the mod figure out itself the amount of cluster members.
-        "resultQueueLength: 10"   // The amount of watchdog runs, that should be kept and considered to figure out the cluster state, defaults to 10
+        "resultQueueLength: 10"   // The amount of watchdog runs, that should be kept and considered to figure out the cluster state, defaults to 10.
     }

 Tests
 -----

-The tests try to simulate the cluster, which multiple instances of the verticle.
+The tests try to simulate the cluster with multiple instances of the verticle.
 The amount of cluster members is injected over the config.